 Note: Outside the UK, if a human is bitten or licked in a wound, it is really important to get medical attention very fast and have anti-rabies medication.
 It is also important to ensure that they are covered for tetanus.
 Untreated rabies has 100% mortality, having the anti-rabies injection quickly is vital.

 Type of bleeding

 It may be helpful to understand the type of bleeding:

 An arterial bleed is expelled under pressure from the heart and is bright red and frothy.
 An animal with an arterial bleed can lose blood very fast and quickly go into shock.
 It is vitally important to apply pressure fast to stop the bleeding.

 Venous blood is darker than arterial blood and pours rather than spurts.
-Venous bleeding is easier to control than arterial bleeding.
+It’s easier to control than arterial bleeding.